Rogozhskoye Cemetery: History

-The influence of Rogozhskoe clergy grew due to scarcity of Old-Rite clergy in the Russian hinterland; even the basic Old-Rite services, like weddings and confessions, were only available here.
-As a result, out-of-town pilgrimage quickly multiplied the wealth in Rogozhskoe coffers.
+The influence of Rogozhskoe's clergy grew because of the scarcity of Old-Rite clergy in the Russian hinterland.
+Even the basic Old-Rite services, like weddings and confessions, were available only there.
+As a result, pilgrimages from elsewhere quickly multiplied the wealth of Rogozhskoe's coffers.

-Although Old Believers were allowed to build new churches, none of them was a true church from the government standpoint.
-Rather, they were classified as chapels and thus could not provide the full range of services expected from a church, including Holy Liturgy – at least, legally.
-In 1823 Rogozhskoe was hit by the government for the first time: police searched the community, confiscated the altarpiece donated by Matvey Platov and shut down all churches.
-They reopened soon on condition that Old Believers will no longer serve Holy Liturgy.
+Although the Old Believers were allowed to build new churches, none of them was a true church from the government standpoint.
+Rather, they were classified as chapels and so could not provide the full range of services expected from a church, including the Holy Liturgy, at least legally.
+In 1823, Rogozhskoe was hit by the government for the first time, and police searched the community, confiscated the altarpiece donated by Matvey Platov and shut down all churches.
+They soon reopened on the condition that the Old Believers would no longer have the Holy Liturgy.

 Nicholas I of Russia increased the pressure, banning ordination of new Old-Rite priests and relocation of existing Old-Rite priests from town to town.
-As a result, by the 1850s Rogozhskoe clergy shrunk through natural attrition to just three priests and the government confiscated the unused St. Nicholas church in favour of more acceptable edinoverie denomination.
-Old Believers of Rogozhskoe reacted by establishing a new spiritual and educational center beyond the Russian border, in Austro-Hungary, creating the Belokrinitskaya Hierarchy.
+As a result, by the 1850s Rogozhskoe's clergy shrank through natural attrition to only three priests, and the government confiscated the unused Saint Nicholas Church in favour of the more acceptable Edinoverie denomination.
+The Old Believers of Rogozhskoe reacted by establishing a new spiritual and educational centre beyond the Russian border, in Austria-Hungary and created the Belokrinitskaya Hierarchy.